laurenbenichou/SRCCON-2017-scenarios/scenarios/additional/05-money-pixels-1.md

 ### The Twist 😱😱😱😱😱

-As you are looking at each of the trackers, you find out that one of them comes from a company that is known to be particularly careless with user’s data.
-It seems like they could be more malicious with the tracking of data— and possibly steal user’s data from the page.
+As you are looking at each of the trackers, you realize that one of them comes from a company known to be particularly careless with user data.
+This could be a threat to your users, and could lead to data being stolen against their consent.